[3.16]Physical Conversion Bowyer | Barrage + IS/LA/TS | PF/Deadeye | All content

 Don't use Phase Run if you are generating frenzy charges from Farrul or rare quiver, it's gonna eat your charges.

 I never bother using Vaal Haste or Vaal Grace, and we usually don't have enough rooms.
 But it's personal preference anyway, some people like them.

 Min-Maxing in STD:

 Note that the high budget set up in the POB with 25M dps is far from min-maxed.
 This build has much higher dps ceiling even in temp league.
-And in std, it can be easily pushed to 300M+ with legacy/mirrored gears.
+And in std, it can be pushed to 200M+ easily with legacy/mirrored gears.

-If you are interested in discussing more about min-maxing or have any questions, feel free to leave your thoughts in the thread, or PM me in game.
+If you are interested in discussing about min-maxing or have any questions, feel free to leave your thoughts in the thread, or PM me in game.

 on Oct 15, 2020, 12:30:28 AM